itom-project/plugins/SuperlumBL/docs/SuperlumBL.rst

     serial = dataIO("SerialIO", COM-Port, Baudrate, endline="\r\n")
     bs = dataIO("SuperlumBL", serial, deviceName)

-After the initialization of the plugin **SuperlumBL** the remote commonication is set.
+After the initialization of the plugin **SuperlumBL** the remote communication is set.
 The plugin works only, if the **remote access** is available.
 If the instance of **SuperlumBL** is deleted, the remote access is switched to the local mode.

 Parameters